archieyates/Autosplitters/readme.md

 - Any% standard splits support
 - 100% standard splits support
 - RTA timing for Surprise Party
+- RTA timing for DLC
 - Final Present and individual screen split support for Surprise Party
+- Final Star, key area, and boss splits for DLC
 - Autostart for Any%, 100%, and Surprise Party

 ### Supported Versions